The Reduced Proper Motion selected halo: methods and description of the catalogue: Data selection and calibration

 Following \cite{Binney2014NewStars}, we scale the \citeauthor{Schlegel1998MAPSFOREGROUNDS} maps because the reddening in the regions $E(B-V)>0.15$ is overestimated \citep[e.g.][]{Arce1999MeasuringTest}.
 The correction factor that we apply is

 This factor scales the highly reddened regions by a factor of $0.6$.
-We note that the results presented in this work are not affected by this scaling.
+We note that the results that are presented in this work are not affected by this scaling.

-For stars with parallaxes $< 0.1~{\rm mas}$ we set the extinction fraction to $1.0$ because they are likely to be distant stars.
+For stars with parallaxes smaller than $ 0.1~{\rm mas}$ we apply the full extinction fraction because they are likely to be distant stars.
 For all the other stars we invert the parallaxes to obtain an estimate for the distance.
 We ignore the error on the parallax because we only are looking for an estimate of the distance.
 On average, the parallax-errors increase with heliocentric distance.
 Nearby sources, for which the correction fraction is essential, will have relatively good parallaxes.
-The correction fraction is $>0.90$ for $>90$\% of the sources, only $1.6$\% of the stars receive a correction of $<0.50$.
-The resulting weighted $A_V$ values are transformed to $A_G$, $A_{BP}$, $A_{RP}$ using the relations given by \cite{Malhan2018GhostlyCatalogue} \citep[they originate from the Padova model\footnote{http://stev.oapd.inaf.it/cmd} and are originally based on][]{Cardelli1989TheExtinction}.
+The correction fraction is larger than $0.90$ for more than $90$\% of the sources, only $1.6$\% of the stars receive a correction of smaller than $0.50$.
+The resulting weighted $A_V$ values are transformed to $A_G$, $A_{BP}$, and $A_{RP}$ using the relations given by \cite{Malhan2018GhostlyCatalogue} \citep[they originate from the Padova model\footnote{http://stev.oapd.inaf.it/cmd} and are originally based on][]{Cardelli1989TheExtinction}.

 As a final quality selection criterion we remove sources located in areas on the sky where the extinction is larger than $A_V>2.0$.
 These highly extinct sources are mostly found close to the plane of the disc, so the cut acts as a filter for the Galactic disc.